What is Organic Food?

-Foods produced using animal and environmentally friendly farming techniques defines Organic Food.
-It is a farming system product which avoids the use of man-made farming techniques for product output.
-Pesticides, fertilizers, growth regulators and livestock feed additives are not used in producing organic foods, just natural.
+To Be OrganicallYou, it is important to understand organic foods.
+Organic foods are those produced using animal and environmentally friendly farming techniques.
+Accordingly, farmers avoid the use of man-made farming techniques for product output.
+Pesticides, fertilizers, growth regulators, and livestock feed additives are not used in producing organic foods, just natural.

 Over the past few years, the number of organic foods available at the grocery store has increased significantly.
 You’ll find everything from produce to meat to packaged snack foods.